Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 })
 ```

-First you select the element you mouseovered. `this` in an event handler is the element that generated the event.
+First you select the element the mouse is over. `this` in an event handler is the element that generated the event.
 In this case it should be one of the circles.
 You can select it with: `d3.select(this)`.
 Then set the stroke of the circle.

 Next find the info box with via it's class name.
 Set display to `yes` to make it visible.
 Then stransform it to the location of the circle you are hovering over.
 To do this you need to get the `cx` and `cy` attributes.